cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   await kv.set(["user_versionstamp", userId, result.versionstamp ], {version: result.versionstamp, date: new Date().getTime()});
 }
 ```
-Since the `versionstamp` is part of the index records will be ordered by `versionstamp` for each user.
+Since the `versionstamp` is part of the key, records will be ordered by `versionstamp` for each user.

 You can then use `list()` to display the history of a particular user's record.
 ```ts